vanhauser-thc/thc-hydra/README.md

-This enables all optional modules and features with the exception of Oracle, SAP R/3 and the apple filing protocol - which you will need to download and install from the vendor's web sites.
+This enables all optional modules and features with the exception of Oracle, SAP R/3 and the apple filing protocol - which you will need to download and install from the vendor's websites.

-For all other Linux derivates and BSD based systems, use the system software installer and look for similar named libraries like in the command above.
-In all other cases you have to download all source libraries and compile them manually.
+For all other Linux derivates and BSD based systems, use the system software installer and look for similarly named libraries like in the command above.
+In all other cases, you have to download all source libraries and compile them manually.

 SUPPORTED PLATFORMS
 -------------------
-- All UNIX platforms (Linux, *bsd, Solaris, etc.)
+- All UNIX platforms (Linux, *BSD, Solaris, etc.)
 - MacOS (basically a BSD clone)
 - Windows with Cygwin (both IPv4 and IPv6)
 - Mobile systems based on Linux, MacOS or QNX (e.g. Android, iPhone, Blackberry 10, Zaurus, iPaq)